 Reasonable accommodation in the workplace is the necessary adjustments that an organization or company makes to ensure that people with disabilities have equal access and a comfortable environment to work.
 Essentially, the adjustment an organization makes to accommodate people with disabilities works not only for their comfort but also for their productivity.

-The adjustments are essential even by federal rights law stipulated by the Americans with Disability Act (ADA).
-Service providers like Applied Development can help your company understand and implement reasonable accommodation adjustments for people with disabilities in workplaces.
+The adjustments are essential even by federal rights law stipulated by the Americans with Disabilities Act (ADA).
+Applied Development can help your company understand and implement reasonable accommodation adjustments for people with disabilities in workplaces.

 Assessing Reasonable Accommodation Needs

-The Americans with Disability Act requires companies with more than 15 employees to provide reasonable accommodation.
+The ADA requires companies with more than 15 employees to provide reasonable accommodation.
 However, this law also depends on the state and local laws, as some may require reasonable accommodation even with fewer employees.

 Types of Reasonable Accommodations